oracle-livelabs/security/oci-kms/create-connection/create-connection.md

-# Lab 1 - Link creation between OCI and your HSM and Master Encryption Key creation
+# Link creation between OCI and your HSM and Master Encryption Key creation

 ## Introduction